 Foodie Guide to the Byron Bay Area

-More than just a good meal, you actively search for the best restaurants when on holiday.
-You want not only the ones everyone is talking about, but to find those hidden gems.
+Are you someone who actively searches for the best restaurants when on holiday?
+You want not only the ones people are talking about, but to find those hidden gems.
 You probably cook quite a bit at home, too, and know more than just a bit about food.
 You’re a certified foodie.
 And now you’re coming on holiday to Byron Bay, so you want to know about Byron Bay restaurants.

 We like to keep abreast of the newest and best restaurants in Byron Bay, too.
 So here we’ve taken inventory of places to eat in Bryon Bay and highlighted those that will make your foodie soul happy—places here in Byron Bay, some not far outside of town and worth the visit, and a few new ones that should be on your list, too.